Lupus7477/Lupus7477/README.md

 # 👋 Hi, I'm Lupus7477!

-> “Code is like humor.
-When you have to explain it, it’s bad.”
+> “My name is Linus Torvalds and I am your god.”
-> — Cory House
+> — Linus Witascheck

 ## 🙋‍♂️ About Me